 [N.D.
 Ill; 1:16-cv-08285]

 jbho: another fax case, but I again found interesting for the procedural elements.
 Here the court indicated that “even if the district court were to enter judgment on the plaintiff’s individual claims before class certification, the plaintiff would still be entitled to seek class certification,” quoting the 9th Circuit decision in Chen v.
 Allstate (13-16816).
 Continuing by referencing the 3rd Circuit opinion in Richardson v.
 Bledsoe (15-2876), the court went on to say “The message from these courts is clear: plaintiffs pursuing class claims will not find those claims undermined by the defendant’s attempt to pick them off.”
-Another indication that SCOTUS’s on-the-fence-ruling in Campbell-Wald did little to resolve the circuit splits.
+Another indication that SCOTUS’s on-the-fence-ruling in Campbell-Ewald did little to resolve the circuit splits.

 Text Reminder to Finish Web Order Not Telemarketing

 Wick v.
 Twilio

 Dismissed – Twilio allegedly sent an unsolicited text message to plaintiff who had abandoned an internet order.
 Plaintiff provided his number – a number on the national do not call list – on a webform to order a ‘free’ product, but then changed his mind before completing the order.
 The text read:

 “Noah, Your order at Crevalor is incomplete and about to expire.
 Complete your order by visiting http://hlth.co/xDoXEZ.”

 In addition to the text, plaintiff ‘simultaneously’ received a telephone call encouraging him to complete the order.